Fire and rescue services

 Get medical advice if you have a fever or diarrhoea.

-The standard of medical facilities is poor.
-Medical facilities in major towns are limited.
-Rural areas may have basic care, or none at all.
+The standard of medical facilities is generally poor in Benin.
+Medical facilities in major towns have limited services and may not have English-speaking staff available.
+Rural areas may have very basic care or none at all.

 Doctors and hospitals usually need you to pay before they will treat you.
 If you can't pay, they'll often delay your treatment.